Funny Money (band): Background

 After attempting to make a name for themselves with new material, the band began incorporating Kix material into their shows, in response to fan demands.
 In 1998, Funny Money released their self-titled debut album, Funny Money, produced and engineered by Andrews.
 It was followed in 1999 with Back Again, recorded, produced, and engineered at Andrews' home, and a live album, Even Better Live, recorded at Jaxx Nightclub in Springfield, Virginia in 2001.
 However, in 2003, Andrews, Meloni, and Burrell all announced that they were leaving to pursue other interests.
 Whiteman and Cramer recruited guitarist Louis Coppola, former Centerfold bassist Mark Schenker on Meloni's recommendations, and drummer Sam Stillwell.

 Recent events

 In 2003, while Funny Money were working on their fourth release, Skin to Skin, Coppola and Stillwell were replaced by former Centerfold guitarist Rob Galpin and Kix drummer Jimmy Chalfant respectively.
 Skin to Skin went on to become the band's best-selling album.
-In 2006, Cramer left the band to work Sebastian Bach of Skid Row fame, followed by working on/recording material with Marc Ferreira and their new band Goodbye Thrill.
+In 2006, Cramer left the band to work with Sebastian Bach of Skid Row fame, followed by working on/recording material with Marc Ferreira and their new band Goodbye Thrill.
 Their fifth record, Stick It!, was released in December 2006, mixed by Kix's ex-producer Beau Hill.
 Dean Cramer returned in November 2008.
 The song "Play Me Like a Rhythm" from the 2006 album "Stick It" is featured in the 2013 movie "The Frozen Ground".